thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

   <dlentry id="fqn">
   <dt>fqn</dt>
-  <dd>The table's GUID.
+  <dd><p>The table's GUID.
 You can find this string of letters and numbers at the end of the URL for that table.
-For example, in https://&lt;company&gt;.thoughtspot.com/#/data/tables/34226aaa-4bcf-4d6b-9045-24cb1e9437cb, the GUID is 34226aaa-4bcf-4d6b-9045-24cb1e9437cb. </dd>
+For example, in https://&lt;company&gt;.thoughtspot.com/#/data/tables/34226aaa-4bcf-4d6b-9045-24cb1e9437cb, the GUID is 34226aaa-4bcf-4d6b-9045-24cb1e9437cb.</p>
+  <p>Use this optional parameter to identify a specific table, if you have multiple tables with the same name.</p></dd>
   </dlentry>

   <dlentry id="geo_config">